scorpido74/azure-docs.nl-nl/articles/vmware-cloudsimple/backup-workloads-veeam.md

     sudo mount -t xfs /dev/mapper/backup1-backup1 /backup1
     ```

-7. Maak/backup1 beschikbaar als een NFS-koppel punt naar de Veeam-back-upserver die wordt uitgevoerd in de Privécloud.
-Zie voor instructies het artikel Digital-Oceaan [een NFS-koppeling instellen op CentOS 6](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-centos-6).
-Gebruik deze NFS-share naam wanneer u de back-upopslagplaats in de Veeam-back-upserver configureert.
+7. Expose /backup1 as an NFS mount point to the Veeam backup server that is running in the Private Cloud.
+For instructions, see the Digital Ocean article [How To Set Up an NFS Mount on CentOS 6](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-centos-6).
+Use this NFS share name when you configure the backup repository in the Veeam backup server.

-8. Configureer filter regels in de NSG voor de back-up van de opslag plaats-VM zodat alle netwerk verkeer van en naar de virtuele machine expliciet wordt toegestaan.
+8. Configure filtering rules in the NSG for the backup repository VM to explicitly allow all network traffic to and from the VM.

 > [!NOTE]
-> Veeam Backup &-replicatie maakt gebruik van het SSH-protocol om te communiceren met Linux-back-upopslagplaatsen en vereist het SCP-hulp programma op Linux-opslag plaatsen.
-Controleer of de SSH-daemon juist is geconfigureerd en of het SCP beschikbaar is op de Linux-host.
+> Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility on Linux repositories.
+Verify that the SSH daemon is properly configured and that SCP is available on the Linux host.

-### <a name="configure-azure-blob-storage-for-long-term-data-retention"></a>Azure Blob-opslag configureren voor het bewaren van lange termijn gegevens
+### <a name="configure-azure-blob-storage-for-long-term-data-retention"></a>Configure Azure blob storage for long term data retention

-1. Maak een opslag account voor algemeen gebruik (GPv2) van het standaard type en een BLOB-container zoals beschreven in de micro soft video [aan de slag met Azure Storage](https://azure.microsoft.com/resources/videos/get-started-with-azure-storage).
+1. Create a general purpose storage account (GPv2) of standard type and a blob container as described in the Microsoft video [Getting Started with Azure Storage](https://azure.microsoft.com/resources/videos/get-started-with-azure-storage).
-2. Maak een Azure storage-container, zoals beschreven in de verwijzing [Create container](https://docs.microsoft.com/rest/api/storageservices/create-container) .
+2. Create an Azure storage container, as described in the [Create Container](https://docs.microsoft.com/rest/api/storageservices/create-container) reference.
-2. Down load het `azcopy`-opdracht regel programma voor Linux van micro soft.
-U kunt de volgende opdrachten gebruiken in de bash-shell in CentOS 7,5.
+2. Download the `azcopy` command line utility for Linux from Microsoft.
+You can use the following commands in the bash shell in CentOS 7.5.

     ```
     wget -O azcopy.tar.gz https://aka.ms/downloadazcopylinux64